Richard Chelimo

 Richard Chelimo (21 April 1972 – 15 August 2001) was a Kenyan long-distance runner, and a world record holder over 10,000 metres.
 However, he is best known as the silver medallist in the controversial 10,000m at the 1992 Olympics in Barcelona.
 He was also a world junior record holder in the 10,000m.

 Family and tribe

 Chelimo, who was born in the Marakwet region of Kenya, was a member of the Kalenjin tribe (known by some as the "running tribe").
 He came from a noted athletic family, even amongst the tribesmen, his cousin, Moses Kiptanui, was a three-time steeplechase World champion, whilst his brother, Ismael Kirui, was twice World champion over 5000 m.
+Richard Chelimo was married to Monica Chelimo and were blessed with 5 children.